Welcome to the Jasper County Mississippi Genealogy & History Network website providing free information to genealogical and historical researchers.

 The county has a total area of 677.44 square miles of which 676 square miles is land and 1.44 square miles (0.21%) is water.
 The population recorded in the 1840 Federal Census was 3,958.
 The 2010 census recorded 17,062 residents in the county.

 Neighboring counties are Newton County (north), Clarke County (east), Wayne County (southeast), Jones County (south), and Smith County (west).
-Communities in the county include Bay Springs, Heidelberg, Louin, Montrose, Baxter, Garlandville, Lake Como, Moss, Paulding, Rose Hill, Stringer, and Vossburg.
+Communities in the county include Bay Springs, Heidelberg, Louin, Montrose, Baxter, Garlandville, Lake Como, Moss, Paulding, Rose Hill, Stafford Springs, and Success.

 Jasper County MSGHN has many records here on our website.
-Thousands of Jasper County marriage records and more.
-Look at the Jasper County Records links in the menu on the left for a list of available data.
+Marriage Records, Cemetery listings, tombstone photos, and more.
+Look at the Jasper County Data links for a list of available data.

 Birth Records - The Mississippi Department of Health maintains records of births after November 1, 1912 on file.
 This was the year Mississippi began keeping official birth records.
 You can obtain official copies of birth certificates by mail by using this birth record application on their website.
 If you just have to order by internet or phone, or use a credit card, you can use VitalCheck, a third party records company recognized by the Mississippi Dept. of Health.
 Since there are no official birth records before November 1, 1912 for births prior to that date you will need to determine birth information from census records, bible records, baptismal records, cemetery tombstones, etc.